-So rest assured, science completely agrees your dog, cat, rabbit, guinea pig, bird, or other pet is key to keeping you happy and healthy.
+Pet parents have known it for years and science completely agrees.
+Your dog, cat, rabbit, guinea pig, bird, or other pet is key to making you happier and healthier.

-Pets can help improve depression
+1. Pets can help improve depression

-Pets can improve mental health through better sleep
+2. Pets can improve mental health through better sleep

 Sleeping with a dog next to you can result in fewer sleep disturbances, according to this study.
 Plus, cuddling with your dog decreases your cortisol levels – and cortisol is the hormone responsible for keeping us awake.

-If you’ve got a cat, there’s more good news.
+If you’ve a cat, there’s more good news.
 Not only does sleeping with them provide you with a sense of content and security, but there’s measurable benefits too.
 And it’s all in the purr.
-The vibration actually has healing properties – really!
+The vibration actually has healing properties (really)!
 Their purring can relieve stress and lower blood pressure.
-Other things a cat’s purr can help with includes:

 - Pain reduction